Tongji-KGLLM/IndustryScope/README.md

 Ensure you have Docker installed on your system.
 For installation instructions, visit [Docker's official website](https://www.docker.com/).

 ### Step 2: Load the Docker Image
-Download the industryscopekgdocker.tar file, and use the following command to load the Docker image into your local Docker environment:
+Use the following command to load the `industryscopekgdocker.tar` into your local Docker environment:

 ```bash
 docker load -i industryscopekgdocker.tar